Jojohorororo/MSC-UTAUT2-Research-GameFi/README.md

 routine and perceived value for money.
 Wanting to earn is near-universal in this sample, so it does not discriminate between who intends to keep playing and who does not.

+> **A note on the dissertation abstract.** The abstract describes Economic Motivation as the
+> strongest predictor of intention and use.
+That is a description of the *descriptive* result:
+> EM is the highest-rated construct in the sample (M = 4.13, above all eleven others).
+It is not
+> a statement about predictive weight.
+In the structural model reported in Chapter 4.4 — and in
+> `path_coefficients.xlsx` in this repository — EM → BI is β = −0.006 (ns), and the strongest
+> predictor of intention is Habit at β = +0.355.
+EM is not the strongest predictor of use either
+> (r = +0.15 with usage frequency, against +0.24 for Behavioural Intention and +0.23 for Habit).
+> Where the abstract and the structural model differ, **Chapter 4.4 and the outputs in this
+> repository are the authoritative account.**

 **2. Trust runs the wrong way — and that is the interesting part.** Trust in Technology has a *negative* direct effect on intention (β = −0.115, p < 0.01) and Risk Perception a *positive* one (β = +0.098).
 Both contradict the standard hypotheses.
 The moderation analysis explains why: